aws-samples/arduino-aws-greengrass-iot/README.md

 </p>

-* Install Arduino Libraries “NPTClient”, “Adafruit_SGP30”, “ESP32Servo” to be
+* Install Arduino Libraries (Tools>Manage Libraries...)
+“NPTClient”, “Adafruit_SGP30”, “ESP32Servo”, "DHT sensor library" to be able to use the publishing and subscribing examples from the File menu-\>
-    able to use the publishing and subscribing examples from the File menu-\> Examples -\> AWSGreengrassIoT).
+    Examples -\> AWSGreengrassIoT).
 The picture below shows how to add the support library for simple servo motors: